allden/symmetrical-lamp/README.md

 Technologies used for frontend:
-- The EJS templating engine (HTML, CSS, vanilla JS).
+- The EJS templating engine (HTML, CSS, vanilla JS)

 Technologies used for backend:
-- MongoDB, Node.
+- MongoDB, Node

 Frameworks:
 - Express, Mongoose